juliannascruggs/nback/README.txt

 Adding shapes

-X get some shapes by adding font.awesome to my index.html file how would I get a shape to occupy the entirety of my gameboard div?
+X get some shapes by adding font.awesome to my index.html file X how would I get a shape to occupy the entirety of my gameboard div?

-Code refactor:
-I'm storing a match property on the objects in my souvenirs array I'm also storing a seperate arrays of results vs. matches of each property type There are patterns in how the properties are stored that should be matched in how I evaluate and store my results.
-Much deleting is in order.

 To do:
 X design logic for 1/5 matches